wtsi-npg/npg_qc/docs/qc_outcomes_change_howto.md

 - Use correct RT ticket number.
 - Set id_run, position and tag_index accordingly.
+- Wrap database changes into a transaction, which initially shoudl have a clause to fail it so that it can be tried out (see some examples below).

 ## Toggle the outcome of a single library